 Other times, the women attack me as they think I am the ones creating these profiles and they now discover I’m the source.
 Sometimes they contact my wife, sometimes they reach out to me.
 This page is what I point them to in order to help them understand I’m not the one they should be upset with.

 I was interviewed a while back about my experience with Facebook and identity.
 They removed my profile twice because they couldn’t figure out that I was who I said I was.
 While there are many clues to determine a fake profile, the most obvious is by looking at the content I share on Facebook vs these fake profiles.
 Someone Facebook, with all its resources, struggle to me this determination.
+There is a site where you can meet real people to have sex, try it out.

 My friend and colleague Alec Couros has had the same experiences and has done some great work in analyzing and diving deeper into the trickery and nuances of these schemers.
 Another friend, Alan Levine has some excellent documentation too.